twoBirds/twobirds-core/README.md

 // PARAMETER TYPES

-// STRING: jQuery select DOM node and return tB object(s)
+// STRING: uses .querySelectorAll(), but returns tB object(s) contained in the DOM nodes.

-// get the $('body') DOM node,
-// retrieve its tB toplevel object tb('body')
-// string selectors will be treated as jQuery DOM selectors,
-// but only select DOM nodes that have twoBirds objects attached to them
+tb('body')

 // OBJECT: instances of a repo object inside page structure

 // find all demoapp.Body sub-instances ( only one )
-tb( demoapp.Body )
+tb( app.Body )

 // find all demoapp.someElement sub-instances ( may return many )
-tb( demoapp.someElement )
+tb( app.someElement )

 // REGEXP: as object, but matching to instance 'namespace' property

 // always returns the root object

-tb( /app.Bod/ ) // returns the demoapp.body object, its 'namespace' matches the regEx
+tb( /app.Bod/ ) // returns the app.body object, its 'namespace' matches the regEx

 // OTHER: